Documents Required to Obtain a Driver License

 Military and Military Dependents - Can use an out-of-state address on their license and provide two documents proving residency showing the out-of-state address.

-*If you have been issued a South Dakota driver license or ID card since 12-31-09 (or an out of state driver license or ID card that is federally compliant) and you still have possession of that driver license or ID card, U.S. citizens only need to provide their federally compliant driver license or ID card and two proofs of residential address.
+*If you have been issued a South Dakota driver license or ID card since 12-31-09 (or an out of state driver license or ID card that is federally compliant) and you still have possession of that driver license or ID card, U.S. citizens only need to provide their federally compliant driver license or ID card and two proofs of residential address no more than one year old.
 Non-citizens must also show a valid U.S. Citizenship and Immigration document authorizing their presence in the United States.

 Before your license or ID card is issued, our examiners will review your documents to make sure they comply with the federal requirements.
 We will work with you to resolve any problems with your documents and to identify any additional documents or other information that may be necessary to complete the process.
 The additional requirements are designed to establish a more secure driver license, which will address our shared concern about national security, identity theft and highway safety.